allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

 I don't have any [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/automations) for my camera entities.
+So far i haven't found any use case for any automations, but feel free to inspire me with some ideas.

 **Automations:**
 <details>